Conditions for direct black hole seed collapse near a radio-loud quasar 1 Gyr after the Big Bang: Analysis and results

 We can compare these results with recent results for the stellar mass function and stellar-to-halo mass ratios of galaxies at $z\sim5.8$ in the field from \citet{stefanon21}.
 The stellar mass of A-Z06/A-B20 places it in the highest mass bin considered in that paper ($\mathrm{log}_{10}(\mathcal{M}_\star/M_\odot)=10.4\pm0.2)$, taking into account a division by a factor of 1.5 to convert from their Salpeter to our kroupa IMF.
 If we use their best-fit $\mathrm{log}(\mathcal{M_\star}/M_\odot)-M_{UV}$ relation with $M_{UV}=-21.3$ mag measured for A-Z06/A-B20, we would naively expect $\mathrm{log}_{10}(\mathcal{M}_\star/M_\odot)\approx9.3$, a full 1 dex below the actual mass measurement and thus indicative of the significant obscuration in this source.

 The stellar mass estimate allows us to make an estimate of the mass of the typical dark matter halos that host objects like A-Z06/A-B20.
 Using an abundance-matching method, \citet{stefanon21} provide an estimate of the typical stellar-to-halo mass ratio for objects of this mass of $\sim30-50\times10^{-3}$, implying that A-Z06/A-B20 is hosted by a dark matter halo of $\mathrm{log}_{10}(\mathcal{M}_h/M_\odot)\sim12$.
 The J0836 field thus hosts at least one other massive dark matter halo, besides the quasar itself.
 Halos of this mass correspond to a virial radius of $r_{200}\simeq50$ kpc, so the halos are really two individual halos given that their separation is about 3.6 pMpc.
+It is worth pointing out that according to theoretical predictions \citep{piana21}, the black hole occupation fraction of halos of this mass is around 1.
+It is thus possible that A-Z06/A-B20 also hosts a SMBH, but there is no evidence that it is currently active.

 Although there are no structural measurements for the quasar host galaxy, for object A-Z06/A-B20 we measured a seeing-corrected half-light radius of 0.14\arcsec\ in the \zp-band.
 This corresponds to a physical half-light radius of 0.83 kpc, giving a stellar mass surface density of $\Sigma_\star\lesssim\mathcal{M}_\star/(2\pi r_{50}^2)=10^{9.8}$ $M_\odot$ kpc$^{-2}$.
 This should be considered an upper limit because the optical size is likely larger than that measured in the UV.
 These measurements place object A-Z06/A-B20 near the transition region between massive (compact) quiescent and star-forming galaxies at $z\sim4$ \citep{straatman15}, indicating that A-Z06/A-B20 may be near the end of its active star-forming phase.